 Music & Light Symbiosis no. 3

-An art exhibition & a water and harpsichord concert held in the Mathematical Institute, Oxford
+A water and harpsichord concert and an art exhibition held in the Mathematical Institute, Oxford

 Katharine Beaugié – Water and Light Sculpture

 Joseph Black – Water Sculpture & Pool Technician

 Curated by Balázs Szendrői

 Andrew Wiles Building, Mathematical Institute, University of Oxford, OX2 6GG

 EVENT: Monday 18th November 2019, 6.30 – 8.30pm

 EXHIBITION: 18th November – 6th December 2019